Arania/gitpusshuten-website/content/about.md

   end
 <% end %>

 With the above modules in place, it took me only about 10-15 minutes to go from a **new** Ubuntu 10.04 installation, to a fully configured and manageable Ruby on Rails, NginX, Phusion Passenger, RVM and MySQL environment.
 I never even SSH'd into my server to further configure my vhosts or nginx.conf file, this is all managed by Git Pusshuten.
-If I want to migrate from Ruby 1.8.7 to 1.9.2 tomorrow, I can do this with Git Pusshuten locally with a single command, again, without manually SSH'ing in to run commands and configure files.
+If I wanted to migrate from Ruby 1.8.7 to 1.9.2 tomorrow, I can do this with Git Pusshuten locally with a single command, again, without manually SSH'ing in to run commands and configure files.
 I can also update Passenger when a new version releases, all thanks the modules above.

 This (static) website ( http://gitpusshuten.com/ ) has been deployed with just these modules: